Kohl’s (NYSE:KSS) Updates FY 2022 Earnings Guidance

 Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $2.80-$3.20 for the period, compared to the consensus earnings per share estimate of $4.06.
+The company provided earnings per share (EPS) guidance of $2.80-$3.20 for the period, compared to the consensus estimate of $4.06.
 The company issued revenue guidance of $17.36 billion-$17.55 billion, compared to the consensus revenue estimate of $17.50 billion.

 Wall Street Analyst Weigh In

-Several brokerages have recently commented on KSS.
-Cowen downgraded shares of Kohl’s from an outperform rating to a market perform rating and reduced their price objective for the stock from $60.00 to $35.00 in a research report on Thursday, August 4th.
-Cowen downgraded shares of Kohl’s from an outperform rating to a market perform rating and reduced their price target for the company from $60.00 to $35.00 in a research report on Thursday, August 4th.
-OTR Global downgraded shares of Kohl’s to a positive rating in a research report on Wednesday, May 11th.
-TheStreet downgraded shares of Kohl’s from a b- rating to a c rating in a research report on Friday, June 3rd.
-Finally, JPMorgan Chase & Co. dropped their price objective on Kohl’s from $61.00 to $50.00 in a research note on Monday, May 16th.
-Three research analysts have rated the stock with a sell rating, eight have given a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $36.27.
+Several equities analysts have weighed in on KSS shares.
+Telsey Advisory Group reduced their price objective on Kohl’s from $55.00 to $35.00 and set a market perform rating for the company in a report on Tuesday, July 5th.
+Gordon Haskett cut Kohl’s from an accumulate rating to a hold rating and set a $30.00 price objective on the stock. in a research note on Thursday, July 7th.
+Cowen lowered shares of Kohl’s from an outperform rating to a market perform rating and cut their target price for the stock from $60.00 to $35.00 in a research report on Thursday, August 4th.
+TheStreet downgraded shares of Kohl’s from a b- rating to a c rating in a research note on Friday, June 3rd.
+Finally, StockNews.com downgraded shares of Kohl’s from a buy rating to a hold rating in a report on Monday, May 23rd.
+Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Hold and an average price target of $36.27.

-In other Kohl’s news, Director Peter Boneparth acquired 25,000 shares of the business’s stock in a transaction dated Friday, August 19th.
-The stock was bought at an average price of $30.01 per share, with a total value of $750,250.00.
-Following the completion of the acquisition, the director now owns 70,700 shares of the company’s stock, valued at $2,121,707.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other Kohl’s news, Director Jonas Prising acquired 10,000 shares of the business’s stock in a transaction dated Tuesday, August 23rd.
-The stock was bought at an average price of $29.67 per share, with a total value of $296,700.00.
-Following the completion of the acquisition, the director now owns 60,647 shares of the company’s stock, valued at $1,799,396.49.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Peter Boneparth bought 25,000 shares of the company’s stock in a transaction that occurred on Friday, August 19th.
-The stock was purchased at an average price of $30.01 per share, with a total value of $750,250.00.
-Following the transaction, the director now directly owns 70,700 shares in the company, valued at $2,121,707.
+In other Kohl’s news, Director Jonas Prising purchased 10,000 shares of Kohl’s stock in a transaction on Tuesday, August 23rd.
+The shares were acquired at an average cost of $29.67 per share, for a total transaction of $296,700.00.
+Following the completion of the transaction, the director now directly owns 60,647 shares of the company’s stock, valued at $1,799,396.49.
+The purchase was disclosed in a filing with the SEC, which is available at this link.
+In other Kohl’s news, Director Jonas Prising purchased 10,000 shares of the business’s stock in a transaction on Tuesday, August 23rd.
+The stock was acquired at an average cost of $29.67 per share, for a total transaction of $296,700.00.
+Following the completion of the transaction, the director now directly owns 60,647 shares in the company, valued at approximately $1,799,396.49.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Peter Boneparth acquired 25,000 shares of Kohl’s stock in a transaction dated Friday, August 19th.
+The shares were bought at an average cost of $30.01 per share, for a total transaction of $750,250.00.
+Following the completion of the purchase, the director now directly owns 70,700 shares of the company’s stock, valued at approximately $2,121,707.
 The disclosure for this purchase can be found here.
-Insiders own 0.60% of the company’s stock.
+Company insiders own 0.60% of the company’s stock.

 Institutional Trading of Kohl’s

-Hedge funds have recently bought and sold shares of the company.
-Captrust Financial Advisors lifted its position in Kohl’s by 54.4% in the second quarter.
-Captrust Financial Advisors now owns 6,230 shares of the company’s stock valued at $222,000 after purchasing an additional 2,194 shares during the last quarter.
-Eagle Bay Advisors LLC bought a new position in shares of Kohl’s during the second quarter valued at approximately $26,000.
-Macquarie Group Ltd. raised its holdings in shares of Kohl’s by 13.5% during the second quarter.
-Macquarie Group Ltd. now owns 51,341 shares of the company’s stock valued at $1,833,000 after acquiring an additional 6,100 shares in the last quarter.
-Atlas Capital Advisors LLC raised its holdings in shares of Kohl’s by 60.1% during the second quarter.
-Atlas Capital Advisors LLC now owns 2,878 shares of the company’s stock valued at $103,000 after acquiring an additional 1,080 shares in the last quarter.
-Finally, United Services Automobile Association bought a new position in shares of Kohl’s during the second quarter valued at approximately $531,000.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Eagle Bay Advisors LLC purchased a new position in shares of Kohl’s in the second quarter worth $26,000.
+Fairfield Bush & CO. purchased a new position in shares of Kohl’s in the first quarter valued at about $93,000.
+Atlas Capital Advisors LLC raised its stake in shares of Kohl’s by 60.1% during the second quarter.
+Atlas Capital Advisors LLC now owns 2,878 shares of the company’s stock valued at $103,000 after acquiring an additional 1,080 shares during the last quarter.
+Quantbot Technologies LP bought a new position in shares of Kohl’s during the second quarter valued at about $175,000.
+Finally, First Republic Investment Management Inc. purchased a new stake in shares of Kohl’s during the first quarter worth about $220,000.
 Institutional investors own 91.96% of the company’s stock.

 Kohl's Corporation operates as a retail company in the United States.
 It offers branded apparel, footwear, accessories, beauty, and home products through its stores and website.
 The company provides its products primarily under the brand names of Apt.
 9, Croft & Barrow, Jumping Beans, SO, and Sonoma Goods for Life, as well as Food Network, LC Lauren Conrad, Nine West, and Simply Vera Vera Wang.